atomiv/atomiv.github.io/content/_framework/software-architecture/layers.md

 * **Repositories** are used to retrieve entities from and persist entities to some persistence mechanism: CustomerRepository, OrderRepository, ProductRepository \(note: only the repository interfaces are in the domain layer, not the implementation\)
 * **External Services** \(interfaces\)

-### Application Layer

-The Application Layer contains thin application services, which execute use cases \(and use cases delegate execution to the domain\).
-Inside the Core Layer, any external dependencies are interfaces \(e.g. Domain Layer contains repository interfaces for data persistence\).
-The Application Layer consists of application services, which in turn execute use cases, these manage the flow, for example, calling repositories to retrieve aggregate roots, executing some actions, and then persisting the aggregate roots.
-The Application Layer consists of the Application Layer interfaces \(application service interfaces\) and Application Layer implementation \(application service implementation, use case implementation\).
-The Domain Layer is self-contained, and the Application Layer depends only on the Domain Layer.

-Examples:

-* **Commands** specify "write" operations, e.g. creating, updating, performing actions, etc: CreateCustomerCommand, CreateOrderCommand, SubmitOrderCommand, EditProductCommand, etc.
-* **Queries** specify "read" operations, e.g. reading data: BrowseCustomerQuery, ViewCustomerQuery, FilterCustomersQuery, BrowseOrdersQuery, etc.
-* **Command Handlers** implement the actions associated with specific Commands, they implement application-level logic and delegate to the domain for business logic execution and also repository interfaces \(handlers should be thin, manage flow of actions\): CreateCustomerCommandHandler, CreateOrderCommandHandler, SubmitOrderCommandHandler, EditProductCommandHandler
-* **Application Context** is an application service which provides contextual information associated with some requests

 ### Common Layer